ignatandrei/patterns/src/patternsSite/docs/patterns/Strategy.md

 ## Homework

-Image you want to serialize classes to XML,JSON and CSV .
-Implement a strategy that will allow you to choose between XML , JSON and CSV serialization at runtime.
+Image you want to serialize classes to XML,JSON and CSV.    <br />
+Implement a strategy that will allow you to choose between XML , JSON and CSV serialization at runtime.    <br />